brijeshkumar16/brijeshkumar16/README.md

 Full Stack Web Developer
 ------------------------

-Motivated Full Stack Developer with 2 years of experience creating pixel-perfect applications with scalable architecture and best practices.
-Proficient in  React, Angular, Vue, Node, Express, and databases such as PostgreSQL and MongoDB.
+Motivated Full Stack Engineer with 2 years of experience creating pixel-perfect applications with scalable architecture and best practices.
+Proficient in  React, Node, Express, and databases such as PostgreSQL and MongoDB.
 A strong problem solver with excellent communication skills and experience working in teams.

 * 🌍  I'm based in Valsad
 * ✉️  You can contact me at [by9714322072@gmail.com](mailto:by9714322072@gmail.com)